Type to search

 While Blue Microphones has come out with modern products over the last few years, its original Yeti model is still an industry favorite and patronized by some of the most famous streamers, YouTubers, and content creators around.

-The Blue Yeti contains multiple microphone polar patterns in one device – cardioid, omnidirectional, bidirectional, and stereo – which allows creators to record all types of audio using one single device where one would normally need multiple.
+The best mic with USB connectivity, the Blue Yeti has multiple polar patterns in one device – cardioid, omnidirectional, bidirectional, and stereo – which allows creators to record all types of audio using one single device where one would normally need multiple.